kubermatic/docs/content/kubermatic/v2.13/installation/install_kubermatic/_manual.en.md

 ### Creating the Master Cluster `values.yaml`

-Installation of Kubermatic uses the [Kubermatic Installer](https://github.com/kubermatic/kubermatic-installer), which is essentially a Kubernetes job with [Helm](https://helm.sh/) and the required charts to install Kubermatic and its associated resources.
+Installation of KKP uses the [KKP Installer](https://github.com/kubermatic/kubermatic-installer), which is essentially a Kubernetes job with [Helm](https://helm.sh/) and the required charts to install KKP and its associated resources.
 Customization of the cluster configuration is done using a cluster-specific `values.yaml`, stored as a secret within the cluster.

 As a reference you can check out [values.example.yaml](https://github.com/kubermatic/kubermatic-installer/blob/release/v2.8/values.example.yaml).

-For the kubermatic configuration you need to add `base64` encoded configuration of `datacenter.yaml` and `kubeconfig` to the `values.yaml` file.
+For the KKP configuration you need to add `base64` encoded configuration of `datacenter.yaml` and `kubeconfig` to the `values.yaml` file.
 You can do this with following command:

 ```bash
 base64 kubeconfig | tr -d '\n'
 ```

-#### Kubermatic & System Services Authentication
+#### KKP & System Services Authentication

-Access to Kibana, Grafana and all other system services included with Kubermatic is secured by running them behind [Keycloak-Gatekeeper](https://github.com/keycloak/keycloak-gatekeeper) and using [Dex](https://github.com/dexidp/dex) as the authentication provider.
+Access to Kibana, Grafana and all other system services included with KKP is secured by running them behind [Keycloak-Gatekeeper](https://github.com/keycloak/keycloak-gatekeeper) and using [Dex](https://github.com/dexidp/dex) as the authentication provider.
 Dex can then be configured to use external authentication sources like GitHub's or Google's OAuth endpoint, LDAP or OpenID Connect.
-Kubermatic itself makes use of Dex as well, but since it supports OAuth natively does not make use of Keycloak-Gatekeeper.
+KKP itself makes use of Dex as well, but since it supports OAuth natively does not make use of Keycloak-Gatekeeper.

 For this to work you have to configure both Dex and Keycloak-Gatekeeper (called "IAP", Identity-Aware Proxy) in your